modo-lv/bloodborne-checklist-2/pages/02_mid/02_old_yharnam.md

 ## [Old Yharnam](@) {#:id}
+:?
+From the Old Yharnam [lamp] in the basement of the [Mausoleum], go through the wooden doors (you need interact with them twice).
 :!
 Do not kill [Djura] (the tower gunner) if you want to get "Brush Off Dust" [gesture] later on.

 #### Entrance {#old_entrance}